Ghanshyam172/gostack/README.md

 # gostack
 Implementation of Stack using Array and Linked list in Go.

-Stack is follows Last in First out principal to insert and delete elements.
-Elements are inserted and deleted from the same end called Top.
+Stack follows Last in First out principal to insert and delete elements.
+Elements are inserted and deleted from the one end only, called Top.

-generally folowing operations are performed on stack:-
+Generally folowing operations are performed on stack:-
 --- Push -> Insert Element into stack.
 --- Pop  -> Delete an element from stack.
 --- Peek -> Get given element from stack(This does not delete the element).